jessfraz/blog/content/post/corollary-to-the-hard-thing-about-hard-things.md

 description = "A post about power dynamics."
 +++

+> "Can I get an encore, do you want more" - Jay-Z

 I recently read Ben Horowitz’s book, [The Hard Thing about Hard Things](https://www.amazon.com/Hard-Thing-About-Things-Building-ebook/dp/B00DQ845EA/ref=sr_1_1).
 It’s really eye opening and creates a level of empathy in the reader for leaders that make hard decisions every day.
 It covers everything from how to know your company is toxic to how to do layoffs.
+Ben starts each chapter with a rap quote so as did I above ;) obviously I chose Jay-Z but I also love [Tupac, as is shown by my first blog post ever](https://blog.jessfraz.com/post/what-would-2pac-do/).

 I have a corollary to this: power dynamics.
 I, personally, have seen and experienced what it is like being a leader when no one really has a full view of who you are as a person.
 I try to always be authentic and personable,